Arab Christians: Tunisia

 Christianity came in Tunisia during Roman rule.
 However, after the arrival of Islam, the population of Christians decreased in the country.
 Prior to Tunisian independence, Tunisia was home to 255,000 Christian Europeans (mostly of Italian and Maltese ancestry).
 The International Religious Freedom Report of 2007 reported that the Christian community numbered 50,000 people, 20,000 of whom were Catholics.
 In the Annuario Pontificio of 2018, the number of Catholics is estimated to have risen to 30,700.
 However, the number of Tunisian Christians is estimated to be around 23,500.

-The Roman Catholic Church in Tunisia operates 12 churches, 9 schools and several libraries throughout the country.
+The Catholic Church in Tunisia operates 12 churches, nine schools and several libraries throughout the country.
 In addition to holding religious services, the Catholic Church opened a monastery, freely organized cultural activities, and performed charitable work throughout Tunisia.
 According to church leaders, there are 2,000 practicing Protestant Christians, most of them are Tunisians who converted to Christianity.
-There is also a small community of Jehovaha's Witnesses numbering around 50, only half of which identify as Arab.
+There is also a small community of Jehovah's Witnesses numbering around 50, only half of which identify as Arab.

 Turkey

-Today, there are more than 120,000–320,000 people of various Christian denominations in Turkey.
-Antiochian Greeks who mostly live in Hatay Province, are one of the Arabic-speaking communities in Turkey, their number approximately 18,000.
-They are Greek Orthodox.
-However, they are sometimes known as Arab Christians, primarily because of their language.
-Antioch (capital of Hatay Province) is also the historical capital of Greek Orthodox Church of Antioch.
-Turkey is also home to a number of non-Arab Armenians (who number around 70,000), Greeks (who number around 5,000 not including Antiochian Greeks) and Assyrian Christians in the southeast (who number more than 25,000).
+Today, there are between 120,000 and 320,000 people of various Christian denominations in Turkey.
+Antiochian Greek Christians (or Melkites) who mostly live in Hatay Province, are one of the Arabic-speaking communities in Turkey and number approximately 18,000.
+They are often Rūm-Orthodox, but are sometimes known as "Arab Christians" due to their culture and heritage.
+Antioch, the capital of Hatay Province, is also the historical center of both the Greek Orthodox Church and Syriac Orthodox Church.
+Turkey is also home to several non-Arab native minorities, such as Armenians (around 70,000), Greeks (or Hellenes) (around 5,000) and Assyrians in the southeast (around 25,000).
 The village of Tokaçlı in Altınözü District has an entirely Arab Christian population and is one of the few Christian villages in Turkey.

 Yemen

-Christianity was a widespread religion on the territory of contemporary Yemen as early as in 6th century before arrival of Islam in Yemen.
+Christianity was a widespread religion on the territory of contemporary Yemen as early as the sixth century, before the arrival of Islam in Yemen.
 Today it is a minority religion in Yemen with only a few thousand followers which has greatly been reduced amid the Yemeni Civil War.